backstreetbrogrammer/13_TopCodingInterviewSolutionsInJava/README.md

     - concurrent stack using CAS (Atomic classes)
 5. Odd-Even printer using multithreading
 6. Implement UNIX `tail` command in Java
+    - tail on a static file
+    - tail on a running file (appended in real-time)
+7. False sharing
+    - demonstrate false sharing
+    - resolve false sharing

 ### Youtube